tytydraco/yessleep/out/I_let_a_stranger_take_a_picture_of_my_family_Now_he_wont_stop.md

 I wanted to press the topic.
 I hated the idea that someone could have access to my phone.
 I think anyone would.
 But it was late, and she was skeptical, and we only had minutes to talk before someone wanted a bottle or a juice or a snack or an episode of their favorite show.
 I pushed it to ‘Matt's future queue’ and fell back into routine.

 The storm brought both kids into our bed sometime around midnight.
-I woke up to find my daughter climbing over my already snoring son.
-Sofia snuggled up beside me as rain pattered against the windowsill.
-I couldn’t say no. The kid had cuteness on her side and she hated bad weather.
-At least I wouldn’t need another surprise.
+I woke up to Sofia climbing over Joey.
+She snuggled up beside me as rain pattered against the windowsill.
+I couldn’t say send her back.
+She hated the cracking sound of thunder.
 I held her tight, and just as sleep seemed like it might be a possibility, the doorbell rang.

 My heart skipped a beat.